SakakibaraKai/cs361_individual/README.md

 ## **Include new files**

-this programs microservice is reading form a json file named prompts.json please make sure this exists in same directory as microservice
+This programs microservice is reading form a json file named prompts.json please make sure this exists in same directory as microservice

 format for prompts.json

+variables in each
+id
+    Type: (int)
+    Use: Holds the unique id for each prompt title
+    Type: (string)
+    Use: Holds the title for the prompt prompt
+    Type: (string)
+    Use: Holds the prompt
 ```
 [
     {